maahma/Furhat-Study-Buddy/README.md

 ## Requirements
-- I divided the functional requirements into two parts:
+I divided the functional requirements into two parts:
     - those for students
     - and those for well-being advisors
-- These requirements were prioritised using the MoSCoW technique (Must Have, Should Have, Could Have, Won't Have) technique
-- All requirements designated as "Must Have" have been successfully implemented to ensure the delivery of a minimum viable product within the specied time frame.
+These requirements were prioritised using the MoSCoW technique (Must Have, Should Have, Could Have, Won't Have) technique.
+All requirements designated as "Must Have" have been successfully implemented to ensure the delivery of a minimum viable product within the specied time frame.

 | Priority     | Requirement | Acceptance Criteria |
 |--------------|-------------|---------------------|